 In establishing its corporate governance framework, the Company has referred to the recommendations set out in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 3rd edition (Principles & Recommendations).
 The Company has followed each recommendation where the Board has considered the recommendation to be an appropriate benchmark for its corporate governance practices.
-Where the Company's corporate governance practices follow a recommendation.
+Where the Company's corporate governance practices follow a recommendation, the Board has made appropriate statements reporting on the adoption of the recommendation.
 In compliance with the "if not, why not" reporting regime, where, after due consideration, the Company's corporate governance practices do not follow a recommendation, the Board has explained it reasons for not following the recommendation and disclosed what, if any, alternative practices the Company has adopted instead of those in the recommendation.

-The following governance-related documents can be found on the Company's website at www.sheffieldresources.com.au/company/corporate-governance/:
+The following governance-related documents can be found on the Company's website at: www.sheffieldresources.com.au/irm/content/corporate-governance.aspx?RID=372